zhmcclient/zhmc-ansible-modules/docs/source/index.rst

 Starting with version 0.9.0, the Ansible modules are no longer distributed on Pypi, but as the `ibm.ibm_zhmc collection on Ansible Galaxy`_.

-Note that at this point, version 0.9.0 has not been released yet, so please continue using the latest released version on Pypi.

 Features
 ========